reese72/LethalData/README.md

 ## Known issues

 - The code for v1.1 is pretty bad.
 I may try to clean it up, but if it ain't broke, don't fix it.
+- Element spacing and size may be inconsistent with monitor size and scaling, 1.1.2 includes some changes to mitigate (but not fix) this